American wall gecko: Subspecies

-Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Tarentola.
+Gray's trinomial authority in parentheses indicates he originally described T. a. americana in a different genus.

 Etymology

-The subspecific name, warreni, is in honor of C. Rhea Warren who collected the holotype.
+The subspecific name, warreni, is in honor of C. Rhea Warren, who collected the holotype.

 Geographic range

-T. a. americana is found on the island of Cuba and associated islets.
-T. a. warreni is found on some of the northern islands of the Bahamas.
+T. a. americana lives on the island of Cuba and associated islets.
+T. a. warreni lives on some of the northern islands of the Bahamas.